plotters-rs/plotters/README.md

-> **THIS IS A FORK OF THE ORIGINAL REPOSITORY.
-I WILL ACCEPT PULL REQUESTS HERE UNTIL [@38](https://github.com/38) COMMENTS ON THE CURRENT SITUATION AND FURTHER STEPS CAN BE PLANNED.**

 # Plotters - A Rust drawing library focus on data plotting for both WASM and native applications  🦀📈🚀

 <a href="https://crates.io/crates/plotters">